onedata/onedata-documentation/doc/using_onedata/replication_management.md

     return {"list": results};
 }
 ```
+> **NOTE**

-Currently, scheduling operations on replicas works only for files.
-If query on an index returns ID of a directory, it will be ignored.
+> Currently, scheduling operations on replicas works only for files.
+Directory Ids are ignored in the results.

 ## Web user interface